last updated 1/2/03

 3. The flask on the right side has to be immersed in a Dewar flask which contains either a cooling bath (isopropanol/dry ice) or liquid nitrogen.
 Do not immerse the flask past the outlet of the stopcock.

-4. Be aware that some solvent e.g. water expand if they thaw.
+4. Be aware that some solvents i.e. water will expand if they thaw.
+This means that the flask cannot be more than half-filled to allow for the expansion.
 The flask that is immersed into the Dewar should be at least one size bigger that the flask with the solution.
 This will prevent that the flask will be more than half full afterwards and provides enough surface to condense the solvent vapors efficiently.

-5. To start the distillation, assemble the setup and then close the stopcock of the gas adapter of the flask with the solution.
-Next, you evacuate the rest of the setup on the vacuum line.
-Then you close the entire setup off from the vacuum line and slowly open the stopcock of the gas adapter on the left side while stirring the solution.
-Adjust the vacuum so that you can see the solvent condensing in the flask on the right side.
+5. To start the distillation, the setup is assembled before the stopcock of the gas adapter of the flask with the solution is closed.
+Next, the rest of the setup is evacuated using the the vacuum line.
+Then, the vacuum is disconnected from the entire setup.
+The stopcock of the gas adapter on the left side is opened slowly while stirring the solution.
+If the vacuum was strong enough, the solvent should condense in the flask on the right side.
+If not, the evacuation process is repeated until the vacuum is good enough to provide a good rate of condensation.

 6. The solvents recovered from this distillation have to be disposed in the red solvent drums.